Tepehuán Revolt: Tepehuán people

 During the Chichimeca War (1550–1590) the Tepehuán remained neutral although urged by the Chichimecas to join them in resistance to Spanish expansion.
-The Spanish failed to defeat the Chichimeca militarily and instituted a new policy called "peace by purchase" in which Catholic missionaries would be a major tool in pacifying hostile and semi-hostile Indians.
-Indians were to be supplied with food and tools and resettled into towns.
-Missionaries, rather than the military, would take on most of the responsibility for integrating the Indians into Mexican and Christian society.
+The Spanish failed to defeat the Chichimeca militarily and instituted a new policy called "peace by purchase" in which Catholic missionaries would be a major tool in pacifying hostile and semi-hostile native peoples.
+Indigenous groups were to be supplied with food and tools and resettled into towns.
+Missionaries, rather than the military, would take on most of the responsibility for integrating native peoples into Novohispanic and Christian society.
 The Acaxee and Xixime were the first to have this new Spanish policy applied to them and the Tepehuán would be next.

 Quautlatas and the Jesuits

-Spanish settlers began coming to the Tepehuan country in the 1570s to mine silver and raise cattle.
+Spanish settlers began arriving in Tepehuan country in the 1570s to mine silver and raise cattle.
 The Jesuits began missionary work among the Tepehuan in 1596, establishing missions at Santiago Papasquiaro and Santa Catarina de Tepehuanes and, later, El Zape.
-The Tepehuanes seemed relatively receptive to the missionaries, although they resisted living near the missions and working in Spanish mines and on haciendas, and often raided Indians friendly with Spanish.
-Nevertheless, by 1615, a Jesuit could declare that the Tepehuanes “showed great progress and were in the things of our holy faith muy ladino" (much like the Spanish).
+The Tepehuanes seemed relatively receptive to the missionaries, although they resisted living near the missions and working in Spanish mines and on haciendas, and often raided Amerindians friendly with the Spanish.
+Nevertheless, by 1615, a Jesuit declared that the Tepehuanes “showed great progress and were in the things of our holy faith muy ladino" (much like the Spanish).